-Because of Georgia Regents University policy, the institution is not able to offer financial compensation should you be injured as a result of participating in this research.
+Because of Georgia Regents University policy, the institution is not able to offer financial compensation should your child be injured as a result of participating in this research.
+There is very minimal risk of your child participating in this study.
 However, you are not precluded from seeking to collect compensation for injury related to malpractice, fault, or blame on the part of those involved in the research, including the institution.

-The possible risks, which are very minimal, of taking part were described to you and talked about with your study doctor.
-Medical treatment will be provided if you become injured because you are taking part in the study.
+The possible risks, which are very minimal, of your child taking part were described to you and talked about with your study doctor.
+Medical treatment will be provided if your child becomes injured because he/she is taking part in the study.
 These costs will be paid by the study.

-FOR HEALTHY CONTROLS: You realize that there is a very small chance that you might have a mutation in the gene being studied even though you have no developmental disorder.
-You will be given the opportunity to decide if you would like to be identified and have this result discussed with you.
-If you choose to be contacted, arrangements will be made with the researchers to discuss your findings and to determine if further medical care is recommended.
+FOR HEALTHY CONTROLS: You realize that there is a very small chance that your child might have a mutation in the gene being studied even though your child has no developmental disorder.
+You will be given the opportunity to decide if you would like your child to be identified and have this result discussed with you.
+If you choose to be contacted, arrangements will be made with the researchers to discuss your child's findings and to determine if further medical care is recommended.

-I want to know if I have an abnormal result.
-Subject's Initials

-I do not want to know if I have an abnormal result.
-Subject's Initials
+☐I want to know if my child has an abnormal result.
+Subject's Initials ☐ I do not want to know if my child has an abnormal result.
+Subject's Initials defects.
+The results of this research may also help researchers identify people at risk for developmental disorders before the disease develops and may provide an understanding of why certain people have birth defects.